isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/general-requirements.md

 All businesses should take note of the following:

+- From 19 August 2021, temperature screening and symptom checks are no longer required at workplaces.

 - Work-from-home will continue to be the default at workplaces.
 Employers must ensure that employees who are able to work from home do so.

 - Employers should continue to stagger start times of employees who need to return to the workplace and implement flexible working hours.